After6Services/mt-plugin-cleansweep/README.md

 "404".
 Place whatever personalized message you want that will be displayed to your visitors when Clean Sweep is unsuccessful in mapping the request to the correct page or destination.
 Publish the page and remember the complete URL to this page on your published blog.
+(Alternatively, create an Index template for your 404.)

 Navigate to the Plugin Settings area for Clean Sweep.
 Enter the full URL to your "URL Not Found" page (as created above) into the "404 URL" configuration